Amit Shah tells security brass to bring back fugitives involved in terror, smuggling activities | Law-Order

 The home ministry was asked to set up a forum with the stakeholders across the spectrum to come up with solutions to counter the use of encrypted communication by terror networks.

-The conference was held in hybrid format, combining physical and virtual modes.
-Around 800 officers participated from across the country who deliberated on various subjects related to national security.
+The conference was held in a hybrid format, combining physical and virtual modes.
+Around 800 officers from across the country deliberated on various subjects related to national security.

-The DGsP of states and UTs as also young police officers at the cutting-edge level and domain experts from specialised fields joined the meeting from the respective state capitals through virtual mode.
+The DGPs of states and UTs, as also young police officers at the cutting-edge level and domain experts from specialised fields, joined the meeting from the respective state capitals through virtual mode.

-At the DGsP/IGsP conference-2016, Prime Minister Narendra Modi had directed to hold the national security strategies conference every year, with the objective of finding solutions to major national security challenges using the extensive experience of cutting-edge level officers working at the grassroots level in collaboration with domain experts.
+At the DGPs/IGPs conference-2016, Prime Minister Narendra Modi had directed to hold the national security strategies conference every year, to find solutions to major national security challenges using the extensive experience of cutting-edge level officers working at the grassroots level in collaboration with domain experts.

 In compliance with the directions of the prime minister, the conference has been held in hybrid mode for wider participation since 2021, the statement said.